josemontesdeoca/android-simple-twitter-app/README.md

 #Simple Twitter Client

-This is an Android demo application which implements a simple Twitter application.
+This is an Android demo application which implements a simple Twitter application making use of the [android-rest-client-template](https://github.com/thecodepath/android-rest-client-template) and [Twitter REST API](https://dev.twitter.com/docs/api/1.1)

-**Time spent:** TBD
+**Time spent:** ~3 hrs

 ###Completed user stories
+  * [x] User can sign in to Twitter using OAuth login
+  * [x] User can view the tweets from their home timeline

 ###Notes: